 Awards shall be presented to the overall first, second, and third place crews in the surf boat event.
-The first place crew shall be recognised as Surf Boat Competition World Champion.
+The first place crews in both Open and Masters categories shall be recognised as Surf Boat Competition World Champions.

-8.2 GENERAL CONDITIONS FOR SURF BOAT COMPETITION
+7.2 GENERAL CONDITIONS FOR SURF BOAT COMPETITION